K7MDL2/RF-Power-Meter-V1/README.md

 This is all stored in EEPROM.
 Also fixed a bug where I calculated the EEPROM size of the main data table wrong causing a lack of EEPROM storage.
 There is plenty after this fix.

-This work is tailored for the Teensy 4.1 and changes wil be ported back to the PSoC5 platform.
+This work is tailored for the Teensy 4.1 and changes will be ported back to the PSoC5 platform.
 Other Arduinos might work but I am using 2 USB serial ports (Main data an OTRSP), 1 hardware port (Nextion, optional) and over 1K of EEPROM.

 The Toggle Serial feature is used to suppress the data ouput to make seeing debug messages easier.
- This is disabled for now becaue teh Desktop app cannot seems to rx chracters or it cannot serve commands including turning the data back on.
+This is disabled for now becaue the Desktop app cannot seems to rx chracters or it cannot serve commands including turning the data back on.
 Teh CPU is OK, can manually toggle data OK.

 Work remains to create configuration screens on the Nextion and the Desktop App.
 New serial port commands 62-69 exist to support this.